fldc/cv/src/lib/content/00-header.md

 # Fredrik Storm

-and I'm an aspiring systems developer.
+and I'm an systems developer.